Cyanotype Kit (200ml/400ml)

 Choose options

-Invented by John Herschel in 1842, cyanotype is a historical analog photographic technique famous for its deep blue, monochromatic images.
+Cyanotype, invented by John Herschel in 1842, is a historical analog photographic technique famous for its deep blue, monochromatic images.

-In the 19th century, plant studies, maps, plans (blueprints), and documents were recorded in this way.
+In the 19th century, it was used to record botanical studies, maps, plans (blueprints), and documents.

 This is a very simple photographic process.